As a small business owner, it’s likely you will be aware of the approaching self-assessment tax deadline.

 What is self-assessment?

-As one of the above cohort, you will already have registered for tax as a business, either as a sole trader, partnership or limited company.
+As one of the above cohort, you’ll already have registered for tax as a business, either as a sole trader, partnership or limited company.

 Among the advantages of using the online system are that the online forms have pre-populated fields and your tax liability is calculated automatically.

-Preliminary tax is your estimate of the tax – including Income Tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) – you are liable to pay for the current year based on your projected profit.
+Preliminary tax is your estimate of the tax – including income tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) – you’re liable to pay for the current year based on your projected profit.

 What self-assessment records should you keep?

-As a business owner, you will need to keep all of the records relevant to your accounts, including invoices, petty cash books, mileage records, and bank statements.
+As a business owner, you’ll need to keep all of the records relevant to your accounts, including invoices, petty cash books, mileage records, and bank statements.